unoplatform/Uno.Samples/README.md

 A cross-platform implementation of the UWP `CameraCaptureUI` class that allows the user to capture audio, video, and photos from the device camera.

 ### Control Library
 An example of creating a custom control library and calling a control from your shared project.

+### Dual-Screen
+A simple example using the `TwoPaneView` control spanned across dual screens (such as Neo or Duo dual-screen devices for example).

 ### Map Control
 An implementation of the UWP `Maps` control with a custom slider that binds the value of the slider to the `ZoomLevel` property of the control.